They always say time changes things, but oftentimes you actually have to choose to change them yourself.

 Choose to take up a lot of positive space in your own life today.
 Choose to give yourself permission to meet your own needs.
 Choose to honor your feelings and emotions.
 Choose to make self-love and self-care a part of your daily rituals…

-Choose to think better about yourself, so you can live better in spite of yourself.
+Choose to think better about yourself, so you can live better in spite of the challenges you face.

-2. Consciously embrace the fact that you are more than the one broken piece of you.
+2. Choose to accept that you are more than any one broken piece of you.

 But the craziest thing is, oftentimes we are actually the ones harming and threatening ourselves with negativity and false-accusations…